Find out what to do, and who to contact, if your rental home is not up to scratch.

 If you have a letting agent, there should also be a formal complaints procedure, which you will need to follow.

 When making a complaint, be sure to keep copies of any letters or photos for your own records.
-This documentation will be important if your landlord or letting agent doesn’t respond to your complaint as it will demonstrate you made an effort to resolve the problem.
+These documents will be important if your landlord or letting agent doesn’t respond to your complaint as it will demonstrate you made an effort to resolve the problem.

 2. What to include when lodging a complaint